-Rose has always approached the recording process by serving the song and, working with Grammy-winning co-producer and engineer Blaise Barton, Al has previously released five stunning discs: Information Overload (1994), Naked In A Trailer (1996), Pigeon’s Throat (2000), Gravity Of Crow (2003) and My First Posthumous Release (2008).
+Rose has always approached the recording process by serving the song and, working with Grammy-winning co-producer and engineer Blaise Barton, Al has previously released six stunning discs: Information Overload (1994), Naked In A Trailer (1996), Pigeon’s Throat (2000), Gravity Of Crow (2003), My First Posthumous Release (2008) and Sad Go Lucky (2012).
 Each stands alone.
 In series they expose Al’s evolving habit of craft.
 It’s so easy to hear the time and care, the patience and skill, the garlic and wine that went into the work.
 Listen.

 Al’s wild ride spontaneous live shows, whether solo, full band, or configuration in between, coast and roll you inside out.
 You know the way a surprisingly loud crackly fire manages to give off a warm, steady glow?
 Yeah.

 Who are the Transcendos?

 Click on photos for information about your favorite band member!